jumpinjackie/mapguide/MgDev/Doc/devguide/source/analyzing_features.rst

 To update existing features, create an MgPropertyCollection object that contains the new values for the properties and a filter expression that selects the correct feature or features.
-See Querying Feature Data on page 38 for details about filter expressions.
+See :ref:`querying-feature-data` for details about filter expressions.

 .. index::